ppatierno/formula1-telemetry-kafka/README.md

 In order to ingest the telemetry events into Apache Kafka, the Apache Camel project is used with:

-* a route getting the raw UDP packets from the F1 202x game (by CodeMasters) on Microsoft Xbox and dispatching these events to three more routes;
+* a route getting the raw UDP packets from the F1 202x game (by CodeMasters/EA Sports) on Microsoft Xbox and dispatching these events to three more routes;
     * a route just forwarding the raw UDP packets to a corresponding Apache Kafka topic;
     * a route to filter only the `EVENT` type raw UDP packets and forwarding them to a corresponding Apache Kafka topic;
     * a route to aggregate the raw UDP packets data for producing drivers related data and forwarding them to a corresponding Apache Kafka topic;